 The sisterhood- The sisterhood is a supportive group of like-minded ladies doing what you do.

-Beautiful well made clothing- The designed clothing is beautiful vibrant for children, and most reviews state the clothes are well designed.
+Beautiful well made clothing- The designed clothing is beautiful vibrant for children, and moreover, most reviews state the clothes are well designed.

 Supporting COVID-18- Matilda Jane stepped up to create beautiful vibrant colored masks for safety and protection.

 Support South African Children- Denise began the “Mighty Acorn Foundation” to help children in South Africa.

 Huge start-up fee- The fee to join is $1,600—a HUGE amount of money.
 Your $300 deposit is non-refundable.

 Extensive requirements- A Jane has to sell $1,500 of clothing per month and purchase a new trunk when a new clothing line comes out.
 I found one statement that said new lines of clothes come out 3-4 times a year; in spite, of my searches I could not see how much the price of a trunk is.